 What is unconscious bias?
 How to identify your hidden assumptions

-In a recent interview with British GQ, Prince Harry spoke about the realisation of his unconscious bias.
+In an interview with British GQ, Prince Harry spoke about the realisation of his unconscious bias.

 “I had no idea what it was.
 I had no idea it existed.
 It took me many, many years to realise it, especially then living a day or a week in my wife’s shoes,” he admitted.